nicoburniske/muse/README.md

       "Authorization" : "YourSessionCookie"
     }
    ```
-9. Schema Introspection should now be enabled.
-You can now make GraphQL queries to the backend.
+9. Schema Introspection should take place and you can now make GraphQL queries to the backend!

 ## TODO